De fabrikant van Glasvezeltemperatuursensor, Temperatuurbewakingssysteem, Professioneel OEM/ODM Fabriek, Groothandelaar, Leverancier.op maat.

 4.3 Olietemperatuur, Oil Flow & Pressure Differential Combined Monitoring for Thermal Management Optimization

-Olie temperatuur, Oliepeil, en drukbewaking
+Olie temperatuur, oliepeil, en drukbewaking

 Differential pressure transmitters measure pressure drop across critical components: clean oil filters show 0.1-0.3 bar drop, rising to 0.5-0.8 bar when 70-80% loaded with particles (indicating required maintenance).
 Pressure differential across winding cooling channels—measured between oil pump discharge and tank return—reveals flow distribution health.
 Properly designed ODAF systems maintain 0.8-1.5 bar differential; values below 0.5 bar suggest bypass flow issues, while readings above 2.0 bar indicate partial blockages requiring investigation.